jhpanda/McDonaldKreitmanTest/README.md

         `>dsim_0`
     * after editing use prank to align the new MSA
         `prank -F -codon -d=<new_MSA_file> -o=<any_output_name>`
+    * Note when doing alignments, prank is super slow if you include population data.
+In this case, align only reference genomes, remove gaps in focal species, then append population data to the alignments.

 3. MK test using the aligned MSA
     * Make sure that headers in this MSA are correct